-Pantheon has 5 different options (when we’re in stock!) for riders looking to commute, athletes, and general cruisers and would-be longboarders just looking to cover ground easily.
+Pantheon has 7 different distance longboards for riders looking to commute, athletes, and general cruisers, and would-be longboarders just looking to cover ground easily.
 I know this can get a bit overwhelming.
 How do I know?
-Because easily, the most popular question I get in my inbox is, “Which longboard do I choose?” or something along those lines.
-We did one of these blog back a couple years ago, but at the time, we were only offering our double drop Trip and the Ember mini longboard commuter.
-At the time, this question was easier!
-At the time, the question really came down to, What type of trucks do you want to ride?
-I dare say we made things more complicated with the addition of 3 other double drop longboard deck models in our double drop longboard category.
+Because easily, the most popular question I get in my inbox is, “Which distance longboard do I choose between…?” or something along those lines.
+I realize we have quite a few options, and that can seem complicated.
 But with complexity comes specialization.
-Such is the nature of the world today, and it also applies to our longboard offerings.
-We wanted to be able to create the perfect distance pusher for every rider, or for every situation, and that required us to diversify the line.
+Such is the nature of the world today, and this also applies to our longboard offerings.
+We wanted to be able to create the perfect distance board for every rider, or for every situation, and that required us to diversify the line.

 It comes down to style.
 How do you envision yourself riding?
 What is your vibe?